top of page

 Most of us don’t live in just one of these places.
 We move between them.
 Sometimes gradually.
 Sometimes all at once.
 Sometimes before coffee.

 This isn’t about “leveling up” your life.
-It’s about understanding where you are—and what you might need next.
+It’s about understanding where you are—and what you need next.

 Surviving: “I’m getting through the day”